Kavignon/kavignon/README.md

 ### Hi there 👋

 My name is Kevin Avignon, and I am a software developer based in Montreal, Canada.
-I have worked with F# for about 3 years now!
-Using F# is one of the most enjoyable experiences I've had with software development.
-Its simplicity amazes me.
-Usually, when I get bugs, through the use of the language, the strictness of the type system and the compiler, it doesn't take too much time to figure out the culprit.
+I currently sit as one of the board members of the F# Software Foundation (FSSF).

-When I don't work with F#, I work with C# which I have used for about 7 years now.
-I dabble in different things in .NET such as
+I've worked with .NET, both educationally and professionally, since 2013.
+I dabble in different things such as
 - Developing a suite of [Roslyn analyzers meant to analyze and advise on your use of collections and LINQ APIs](https://github.com/hypertherm/DotNet.SystemCollections.Analyzers).
 - Developing ASP.NET Core web applications with C# & F#.
 - Exploring frontend development with React & Typescript.